CLASSIFICATION NO. 911

 Under direction, to plan, design, implement and promote sustainability, solid waste, and waste reduction programs for the County; to lead staff; and to do other work as required.

-Incumbents in the Sustainability Analyst, Senior classification report to the Sustainability Supervisor, and ultimately to the Community Environment Manager who provides overall management and coordination for the Community Environment Division.
-The Sustainability Analyst, Senior is distinguished from the Sustainability Analyst, who is responsible for assisting in the design, implementation and promotion of sustainability, solid waste and waste reduction programs.
+The Sustainability Analyst, Senior coordinates activities and identifies priorities and is thus distinguished from the Sustainability Analyst, who is responsible for assisting in the design, implementation and promotion of sustainability, solid waste and waste reduction programs (i.e. materials management).
+Incumbents in the Sustainability Analyst, Senior classification report to the Sustainability Supervisor.

 Duties may include but are not limited to the following:

-- Plans, organizes and administers programs, services and activities related to sustainability programs, solid waste collection franchises and the Regional Solid Waste Management Plan; regulates franchised solid waste collection companies; negotiates and resolves issues with various parties; drafts intergovernmental agreements, analyzes costs and determines funding requirements; and provides staff support to the Solid Waste Commission and sustainability program.
+- Plans, organizes and administers programs, services and activities related to sustainability programs, solid waste and recycling collection franchises and the Regional Solid Waste Management Plan; regulates franchised solid waste collection companies; participates in regional and state level materials management or sustainability planning and policy; negotiates and resolves issues with various parties; drafts intergovernmental agreements, analyzes costs and determines funding requirements; and provides staff support to the Solid Waste Commission and sustainability initiatives.

 - Presents programs, policies and codes clearly, logically and persuasively in a non-technical manner to diverse audiences; represents program and/or County to the public, in legal or administrative proceedings, to other organizations or entities and in other situations as required.